-- 5a.
-Requests for deviations and/or exemptions from the application of the Disability Insurance Scheme for the Publishing Industry, the details of which can be found in the 'Regulations of the Foundation for the Disability Pension Scheme for the Publishing Industry' (Annex 4 to this collective labour agreement), are handled by the Supervision and Compliance Committee / Administration Board, which may grant dispensation. - b.
-The Supervision and Compliance Committee / Administration Board assesses whether the employer has made a provision which is at least equivalent to the Disability Pension Scheme for the Publishing Industry.
-In its assessment, the Committee may be assisted by the Board of the Foundation for the Disability Pension Scheme for the Publishing Industry. - c.
+The Supervision and Compliance Committee/Administration Board first assesses if there are any special circumstances of such an extent that the employer and/or the employee(s) cannot be expected for the Scheme to be applied.
+As soon as this is established, the Committee will assess whether the employer has made a provision that is at least equivalent in terms of cover and premium to the Disability Pension Scheme for the Publishing Industry.

+In its assessment, the Committee may be assisted by the Board of the Foundation for the Disability Pension Scheme for the Publishing Industry.

+- c.
 Any dispensation granted will end on the contract expiry date of the existing WGA supplementation insurance.
 As to the contract period of the WGA supplementation insurance after the end of the dispensation, another request for dispensation must be submitted, unless the arrangement is brought in line with the master agreement of the Disability Pension Scheme for the Publishing Industry.
 Dispensation must be requested no later than three months before the contract expiry date or the start/renewal date of the policy of the existing WGA supplementation insurance. - d.
 The dispensation procedure for the Supervision and Compliance Committee / Administration Board is described in article 18.2 paragraph 2(d) et seq. of the collective labour agreement.